ChainsQueenEth/lean4-merkle/docs/merkle/json-cli.md

 This is exactly the path `pathL2` and verifies with `verify RootR L2 pathL2 = true`.

 ## Blockchain mapping

-- Mirrors how an indexer or light client might batch-verify proofs against a known root.
+- **Light clients / indexers**: batch-verify transactions or state against a known block/state root
-- Adaptable to contract calls or off-chain validation pipelines.
+- **Contracts / off-chain**: adapt cases to on-chain calls or off-chain validation pipelines

 ## Troubleshooting

+**Common issues**
 - "JSON parse/decode error": check field names (`leaf` not `value`), directions (`"left"`/`"right"`), and that labels are byte lists (e.g., `[12]`).
 - "file not found": pass a correct path or rely on the default `docs/sample-vectors.json`.
 - Verification returns `false`: the `(root, leaf, path)` triple does not match the current hashing rules.
 Recompute the root using the code or use the verbose fold in `src/Merkle/Demo.lean` to derive the correct root.